IanJoel/Colour_Pallete_Finder/README.md

 streamlit run app.py
 ```

 This will open the app in your default web browser.

+**Note:** The first time you run this app it may take a few extra seconds before it opens, this is due to the fact that the app needs to create a local directory where your uploaded images are stored.

 ## How It Works